Ocean Shores Blog

 Tourism is a clean, responsible industry that brings in visitors anxious to shop, attend events, tour attractions, rent lodging, and pay the taxes that go with them.

-Manufacturing, distribution and other market segments may sometimes seem more attractive to civic leaders, but those businesses are hard to attract, require years of courting and subject towns to intense review and - to many - rejection.
+Manufacturing, distribution and other market segments sometimes seem more attractive to civic leaders, but those businesses are hard to attract, require years of courting and subject towns to intense review and - to many - rejection.
 Plus big industries can leave town far quicker then they arrive dumping lots of people out of work.
+Like it or not Vacation Rentals are here to stay.

 All destinations will have some luck and attract some visitors with good advertising, promotions, public relations and business participation.